-When asked to opt-in for receiving updates from a brand, only a measly 10% did so through Facebook, while a whopping 90% preferred email newsletters.
+When asked to opt-in to an email list for receiving updates from a brand, only a measly 10% did so through Facebook, while a whopping 90% preferred email newsletters.
 (Nielsen Norman Group)

 Well, what do these facts tell you?
 They are testaments to the truth that email marketing isn’t dead.
 In fact, it’s very much at it’s prime.

-Email marketing is an art, and there are tons of different types of emails that you could use to woo your leads or clients.
+Email marketing is an art, and there are tons of different types of emails that you could use to woo your leads or clients in your email list.

-Sending frequency isn’t the reason behind so many email marketing campaigns turning out ineffective.
+Sending frequency isn’t the reason behind so many best email marketing campaigns turning out ineffective.

 The real reason is the lack of differentiation.
 When things get monotonous, they taste bland and get ignored.

-If you’re coughing up the same old newsletters over and over again without trying out any different types of email, your subscribers are going to get bored.
+If you’re coughing up the same old newsletters over and over again without trying out any different types of emails, your subscribers are going to get bored.

 Another reason behind ineffective emails is a lack of mix of “selling” and “value” based emails.
 If you don’t mix things up, chances of converting go down.

-Mixing things up by experimenting with different types of email helps increase open and click-through rates, thus leading to more sales.
+Mixing things up by experimenting with different types of emails helps increase open and click-through rates, thus leading to more sales.

 Striking a balance between promotional emails and value emails is not easy.